Violeta Went to Heaven: Won

 Violeta se fue a los cielos was awarded the World Cinema Jury Prize (Dramatic) at the 2012 Sundance Film Festival.
 It won the FIPRESCI Prize for Best Film at the 2012 Guadalajara Mexican Film Festival.
 At the same festival, Francisca Gavilán won the Mayahuel Award for the Best Actress according to the Ibero-American jury.
 At the Lima Latin American Film Festival Fransisca Gavilán won a Best Actress Special Mention.
 Finally, the film won the French Latin American film festival in Toulouse it won the prize awarded by the public for the Best Film.

 Soundtrack

-Francisca Galiván, the actress who plays Violeta, sang all of Violeta's songs herself in the film.
+Francisca Gavilán, the actress who plays Violeta, sang all of Violeta's songs herself in the film.
 The film also showcases songs that are sung with Violeta's sister, Hilda and Hilda's daughter, Carmen Luisa.
 A song sung by a farmer is also included.
 28 July 2011, before the film itself had been released, the soundtrack appeared on SoundCloud.
 Some songs that are heard in the film do not appear on the soundtrack, such as "El Cardenal" and "Gracias a la vida".